LibreOffice/core/static/README.wasm.md

 ## Setup for the LO WASM build (with Qt)

 We're using Qt 5.15.2 with Emscripten 3.1.46.
 There are a bunch of Qt patches to fix the most grave bugs.
-Also newer Emscripten versions have various bugs with the FS image support.
+Also there's rapid development in Emscripten, so using another version often causes arbitraty problems.

 - See below under Docker build for another build option